 - Proactive enforcement:

-- The Identity Manager SoD policy engine is an integral part of the workflow engine.
+- SoD policy is an integral part of workflow in Identity Manager.

-- All change requests that pass through the Identity Manager workflow
+- Change requests that pass through Identity Manager workflow

 - Satisfy all SoD rules (i.e., violate none); or